Project-MONAI/tutorials/model_zoo/ README.md

 A MONAI bundle contains the stored weights of a model, training, inference, post-processing transform sequences and other information.
 This tutorial aims to demonstrate users how to quickly integrate the bundle into their own application.
 The tutorial create a straightforward ensemble application and instruct users on how to use the existing bundle.

-The example dataset is from
+The example training dataset is Task09_Spleen.tar from http://medicaldecathlon.com/.

 ## Requirements